Jerry Barnett speaks of three main areas of censorship affecting the adult industry:

 With successive Directors, up to the present day with David Cooke at the helm, the BBFC has greatly increased its collaboration with the BVA and its members.
 We enjoy unparalleled cooperation, with the BBFC-BVA working party, first set up in

-as a valuable sounding board for both sides to air ideas, concerns, solutions, news and views.
-This has resulted over recent years in a much faster and more flexible classification process, plus many innovations, ranging from directors' cuts, the
+1998, as a valuable sounding board for both sides to air ideas, concerns, solutions, news and views.
+This has resulted over recent years in a much faster and more flexible classification process, plus many innovations, ranging from directors'

-distributors' extranet for online submissions, the launch of the unique BBFC.Online system for voluntary classification of content as well as internet retailers and aggregators who make our content available to users, up-dated fee structures for
+cuts, the distributors' extranet for online submissions, the launch of the unique BBFC.Online system for voluntary classification of content as well as internet retailers and aggregators who make our content available to users, up-dated fee

 structures for its voluntary online classification scheme, 3D BD and for previously viewed works, to the findings of its 2011 customer survey which sought ways to improve its service to industry still further.

 These initiatives, many proposed by the BBFC itself, have contributed to a sense of working in partnership -- eons away from the rigid and remote regulator-versus-regulated relationship that existed 15 years ago.
 Distributors trust the BBFC and

 the majority acknowledge that self-regulation in this country would not achieve the same public confidence that exists in our classification regime today.
 Furthermore, industry recognises the value of the BBFC's efforts to keep in touch with

 public opinion.
 In recent years, it has developed tailored user-facing websites for children, students and parents, with educational resources and extended consumer advice which provides more detailed information about the content of